grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Ensure the ingester is receiving write-path traffic (samples to ingest)
 - Look for any upload error in the ingester logs (ie. networking or authentication issues)

-_If the alert `CortexIngesterTSDBHeadCompactionFailed` fired as well, then give priority to it because that could be the cause._
+_If the alert `MimirIngesterTSDBHeadCompactionFailed` fired as well, then give priority to it because that could be the cause._

 #### Ingester hit the disk capacity